puraminy/ArticleScraper/README.md

 # ArticleScraper
 A web scraper based on Scrapy to harvest scientific papers from conference and journal websites.
+You need to install `scrapy` package for your python IDE.
 To get familiar with Scrapy, please vist the website https://docs.scrapy.org/en/latest/

 # Database scheme

-We gather the following information about each article:
+We gather the following information about each article.
+This class is in the `items.py` file.
+This is the common scheme for all spider to gather consistent information.

 ```python
 class PaperItem(scrapy.Item):